-What do the new Medicare cards mean for States?
+What do Medicare Beneficiary Identifiers (MBIs) mean for States?

-When do states need to be ready for the new Medicare cards?
+When did states need to be ready for MBIs?

-After the transition period, you’ll have to use the dually eligible beneficiaries’ MBIs with us, providers, beneficiaries, and other partners.
-Medicaid providers have to use MBIs in all transactions and all communications about dually eligible beneficiaries starting on January 1, 2020 with very few exceptions.
+After the transition period, providers, plans, beneficiaries, and other partners must use the dually eligible beneficiaries’ MBIs with us.
+Medicaid providers have to use MBIs in all transactions and all communications about dually eligible beneficiaries starting on January 1, 2020 (with very few exceptions).

-What do new Medicare cards mean for other state entities & state partners?
+What do MBIs mean for other state entities & state partners?

-If you work with beneficiaries who are dually eligible, providers, and/or health plans, you’ll need to update anything with the HICN, such as ID cards, beneficiary letters, training materials, or call center scripts with the MBI.
+If you work with beneficiaries who are dually eligible, providers, and/or health plans, you should have updated anything with the HICN, such as ID cards, beneficiary letters, training materials, or call center scripts with the MBI.

-Where can states get more information about the new Medicare cards?
+Where can states get more information about MBIs?